ncatlab/nlab-content/pages/20400.md

 \Gamma,x:A \vdash f\,x \Vdash B \qquad x \notin FV(f)}
 {\Gamma \vdash f \Vdash \Pi x:A.B}$$

 Proving that lambdas are functions additionally uses beta conversion.
 Lambdas are functions, not by fiat, but because they produce results when applied.

-Note that not all functions are lambdas.
+Note that not all functions are denoted by lambdas.
 At the very least, the empty function is denoted by any term you like.
 That is, a function type with empty domain has the same PER as $\top$.
+However, any function is equal to a lambda, when considered only as a function.
+Formally, we have

+$$\Gamma,f:\Pi x:A.B \vdash f = (\lambda x.f\,x) \in \Pi x:A.B$$

+but not

+$$\Gamma,f:Comp,Hf:f \in \Pi x:A.B \vdash f = (\lambda x.f\,x) \in Comp$$

+.

 #### Congruence rules